saisha31prabhu-arch/Juan-Andr-s-Castro-/README.md

 # Juan-Andr-s-Castro-
 https://github.com/octocat/Spoon-Knife.git
-this change is made fr prcatice
+this change is made for prcatice